AndreeaIloaia/docker-intro/README.md

 * Dockerfiles are configuration documents with commands regarding the architecture of a docker image.

-* Docker images are made up of layers in order to increse reusability.
+* Docker images are made up of layers in order to increase reusability.
 If a new version of a image needs to be rebuit/downloaded, only the layers that are changed will be affected, the rest will remain intact saving on build time or download time and resources.

 * Docker containers are instances of Docker images